Comparing Aphria (APHA) and Its Competitors

 |2.33

-11.3% of Aphria shares are owned by institutional investors.
-Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
-25.8% of shares of all “Medicinals & botanicals” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+9.6% of Aphria shares are held by institutional investors.
+Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
+25.8% of shares of all “Medicinals & botanicals” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Aphria and its competitors revenue, earnings per share and valuation.
+This table compares Aphria and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue